-Heart disease continues to be a leading cause of death and disability in the United States, which is why Umar Bowers, MD, Tiffany Bowers, FNP-C, and Sandy Taylor, FNP-C, of Dawson Med offer compassionate diagnostic and treatment services to residents of Wilmington, North Carolina.
+Heart disease continues to be a leading cause of death and disability in the United States, which is why Umar Bowers, MD, Tiffany Bowers, FNP-C, Caitlin Jacobs, FNP-C, and Sandy Taylor, FNP-C, of Dawson Med offer compassionate diagnostic and treatment services to residents of Wilmington, North Carolina.
 If you’d like to book a visit, spend a few moments on the online scheduling page, or call the office today.

 Heart disease is a term used to refer to several different conditions, all of which affect your heart.
 Coronary artery disease is the most common type of heart disease, and it affects the way blood flows to your heart.

 Additional types of heart disease include:

 Working with a highly skilled medical team is the best way to understand your risk level for heart disease.
 Early detection is a great way to take action to improve your heart health and reduce the risk of heart attack or other serious outcomes.